vaniabeatriz/vaniabeatriz/README.md

 ##  Recent Activity

-- 🔭 I'm currently working on creating a twitter-like application using Django.
+- 🔭 I'm currently working on creating a web application using Django.
 - 🌱 I'm currently learning about Docker and micro services.
 I'm still in the foundations, but already using some of the learnings in my new project.
 - 👯 I’m looking to collaborate on open source projects with some social or environmental impact.
 - 🤔 I’m looking for help with Kubernetes and DevOps.
 Topics of great interest that I want to delve into.